AndrewMack/soilflo-backend-trial/README.md

 ### Pagination for our Controllers

 We definitely would want this for `Sites` -- but can definitely see a need for this for `Trucks` and `Tickets` too!

+### Threshold for Ticket's Dispatched-At timestamp

+One of the requirements of a Ticket is that Tickets belonging to a Truck cannot share the same Dispatch timestamp.
+I wonder if perhaps a Threshold should be put in place that could be used to determine the minimum amount of time-difference between Tickets -- Tickets that are just milliseconds apart should likely not be allowed as they are, in a more "real-world" sense, the same time.
+We would likely want something that is meaningful, while also ensuring this rule would not get in the way for an exceptional situation (ask subject-matter-experts for input).

+### Database Transactions

+We should be wrapping collections of work into Transactions.
+When creating Tickets in bulk, it will be weird if some get created while others do not due to error.
+Look into Sequelize Transactions and see if there is a "Nest-JS" way of wrapping Transactions around our work.
+May be tricky working through Async functions -- might be fun!